-Now that we’ve all been stuck at home for months on end and are craving time in the great outdoors, I’m sure some of you are looking for ways to make your small space feel a little roomier and less cluttered.
-Whether you’re trying to find ideas for your dorm room, condo, or are just looking to spruce up a small room in your home, we’ve got some great design tips to share.
+We’ve all been stuck at home for months on end and are craving time in the great outdoors.
+Many are looking for ways to make their small space feel a little roomier and less cluttered.
+Whether you’re trying to find ideas for your dorm room, condo, or are just looking to spruce up a small room in your home, we’ve got some great design tips for small spaces.
 Designing a small space may seem daunting but hey, if the people on “Tiny House, Big Living” can do it, so can we!

-Sturdy, stylish and dependable, a built-in might be just the thing for you if you’re looking to make the most of a smaller space.
-With the ability to be tailored to match the dimensions of your home they make the perfect pieces to really open an area up.
-While a built-in may not always be the most affordable option, and sadly cannot be taken from home to home, they are a sensible and aesthetically pleasing way to stow or display items and maximize your home’s storage space.
-Don’t limit yourself when it comes to built-ins, bask in how gloriously multifunctional they are and their ability to make your room feel a lot bigger and a lot less cluttered.
-Pictured above is a lovely Ikea built-in, in the color “Simply White” from Benjamin Moore, which is also a super inexpensive option if you don’t feel ready to invest in a customized, higher priced piece.
+A built-in may not always be the most affordable option, and sadly cannot be taken from home to home.
+However, they are a sensible and aesthetically pleasing way to stow or display items and maximize your home’s storage space.
+Don’t limit yourself when it comes to built-ins!
+Bask in how gloriously multifunctional they are and their ability to make your room feel bigger and much less cluttered.
+Pictured above is a lovely Ikea built-in, in the color “Simply White” from Benjamin Moore.
+This one is a super inexpensive option if you don’t feel ready to invest in a customized, higher priced piece.
 Just don’t get too attached!

-Everyone loves a good mirror, and they can be so much more than just a place to look for kale between your teeth!
-A great mirror will not only compliment the rest of your décor, but also make your place feel so much larger.
+Everyone loves a good mirror, and they’re much more than just a place to look for kale between your teeth!
+A great mirror will not only compliment the rest of your décor, but also make your place feel much larger.
 Small living spaces tend to feel rather confining, especially if they’re not only lacking in room, but in natural light as well.
 Mirrors are versatile and can replicate the look of a window, and amplify light, making them a must-have for tight spaces.

-In the room above, not only does this mirror create a sophisticated vignette, but notice how we catch the reflection of the door, giving the illusion of a passage to another room.
+In the room above, this mirror serves as the backdrop for a sophisticated vignette.
+Notice how we catch the reflection of the door, giving the illusion of a passage to another room!

 Note how the colorful pillows and window treatments make this bright room pop!

 I know how hard it can be to pick favorites!
 Whether it’s a collection of Royal Albert China handed down by your great grandmother, or the antique wardrobe that you picked up at the flea market, it will be essential to decide which of these deserve a spot in your new small space.
-You won’t have room for everything, and too many pieces will make a room look cluttered, so make sure to choose items that serve a purpose or have great sentimental value.
-This is the time to Marie Kondo your room.
+You won’t have room for everything, and too many pieces will make a room look cluttered.
+Select items that serve a purpose or have great sentimental value.
+The time has come to Marie Kondo your room!

-It’s really important to use every available square foot.
+Above all, it’s really important to use every available square foot.
 In a previous blog on how to create your own at home workspace (which you should totally go check out), we introduced the idea of a closet with a built-in desk.
-Other ideas include storage areas beneath a staircase, cupboards that extend to the ceiling, or recessed shelving between your wall joists.
+Other ideas include storage areas beneath staircases, cupboards that extend to the ceiling, or recessed shelving between your wall joists.
 Think back to Harry Potter, wasn’t he ingeniously located in a quaint “bedroom” beneath the staircase.

 Another cool idea to consider is dual-purpose furniture, like this grey sofa-bed.
 They come in all shapes and sizes and not only are you saving money, but space too.
 Sofa-beds are super comfortable, and you’ll no longer have to worry about storing a guest bed for when the in-laws come pay an unexpected visit or one of your girlfriends needs a place to crash.

-This condo is a perfect example of a small space that has been appropriately designed and decorated to make up for its low square footage.
+This condo is a perfect example of a small space thats design and decoration make up for its low square footage.
 With the open floorplan, great balance of tasteful decorations and the variety of storage options, this home really makes the most of a limited area.
-The windows allow for tons of natural light to flow through, and the curtain rods seem to purposely be hung higher, as if to create the illusion of a larger room.
+Natural light flows through those windows, and the curtain rods hang purposely high to create the illusion of a larger room.

-Truthfully, none of us know how much longer we’ll be stuck at home, so I hope you were able to pick up some fun new ideas on how to make the most of your smaller space!
+Truthfully, none of us know how much longer we’ll be stuck at home, so I hope you were able to pick up some fun new design tips for smaller spaces!